 In true Star Wars tradition, once again the Millenium Falcon is disparaged, this time by Kylo Ren.
 At around 2 hours 2 mins, during the attack on the Resistance base on Crait, the Millenium Falcon flies in to assist the Resistance.
 After taking out several TIE fighters Kylo Ren angrily decrees, "Blow that piece of junk, out of the sky!"
 His uncle Luke Skywalker also refers to the Falcon as a piece of junk in "A New Hope" when he first sees it in Mos Eisley.
 In "The Empire Strikes Back" Leia calls it a bucket of bolts and Lando Calrissian says "she's the fastest hunk of junk in the galaxy".
 Rey calls it garbage in "The Force Awakens".

-Not including Rogue One (2016), this is the first Star Wars Film that has a character from the film saying the title, as Luke Skywalker says the line "I will not be The Last Jedi."
+Not including Rogue One: A Star Wars Story (2016), this is the first Star Wars Film that has a character from the film saying the title, as Luke Skywalker says the line "I will not be The Last Jedi."
 Some of the titles were referenced in other films of the series but none specifically stated the title in their direct films.

 The Last Jedi includes several direct call backs to the second film in the original trilogy, Star Wars: Episode V - The Empire Strikes Back (1980).
 1) There is a hasty emergency evacuation of a rebel base.
 2) There is an extended space chase - of the Millenium Falcon by TIE fighters in Empire and of the Resistance capital ship in The Last Jedi.
 3) The two main protagonists meet and discuss parentage.
 4) There is a ground battle involving AT-AT walkers, planet-bound speeders and Resistance/Rebel troops in trenches.
 5) An untrained youth is rapidly trained in the ways of the force by an older teacher, despite Prequels establishing that Jedi should be trained from childhood and take 15-20 years to reach Force proficiency.
 6) A Dark-side villain character, during a fight with a Light-side Force user, tried to join forces to "rule the Galaxy side by side."